Last updated on 25th January 2022

 But the typography in this video not only aids the story, it adds to it.
 The text is written with such personality, and pops onto screen at such a pace, that you can almost hear someone narrating it.

-Kinetic typography was the perfect fit because it allowed us to highlight the different achievements we’re proud of by showing the numbers on screen – as you can see, kinetic typography is a perfect way to present data.
+Kinetic typography was the perfect fit for this video because it allowed us to highlight the different achievements we’re proud of by showing figures on screen – as you can see, kinetic typography is an excellent way to present data.

 The use of typography also allowed us to show the transformation from our old font to our new one.
 This just goes to show there are so many different ways to use kinetic typography in your videos!